CP/M Implementation on the MZ-80K

 Just as despair was beginning to set in, my colleague, Trevor Brownen ( sometimes referred to in our establishment as “The Boss“! ), had an inspiration, and the problem was solved within a few days.
 Briefly, the solution adopted makes use of the very flexible address decoding of the MZ-80K, so that the 4K blocks of memory 0000 – 0FFH and C000 – CFFFH ( the top 4K of RAM space ) could be interchanged by addressing one of the unused memory-mapped ports.
 The Monitor ROM and the RAM can be restored to their normal positions by addressing another port.
 Hence the machine can be operated with all SHARP BASIC software etc., as if no modification had been made.
 Of course, all of this means that the CBIOS ( Customised Basic I/I System, the part of the CP/M system which must be written by the implementor ) must also contain the necessary monitor routines for scanning the keyboard, driving the VDU, etc. This means that we actually have a 46K CP/M system, even though we have 48K RAM.

 The hardware modification involves the removal of an IC on the main board of the MZ-80K replacing it with a socket, and then plugging in a PCB holding three IC’s ( size about 3 inches by 2 ).
-The author talks about IC47.
+Remark by me The author talks about IC47.
 Finally, two wires must be soldered to complete the task. ( SHARP ( UK ) Ltd. have kindly allowed this modification to be done without invalidating the guarantee so long as it is performed by a SHARP dealer ( but any user who is in doubt should contact his or her dealer ).

 KEYBOARD AND CHARACTER SET